José Daniel Díaz

-José Daniel Díaz Robertti (born February 22, 1989, in Acarigua, Portuguesa) is an amateur Venezuelan freestyle wrestler, who competed in the men's light heavyweight category before moving up to the heavyweight category.
+José Daniel Díaz Robertti (born February 22, 1989) is an amateur Venezuelan freestyle wrestler, who competed in the men's light heavyweight category before moving up to the heavyweight category.
 He won a bronze medal in the light heavyweight division at the 2011 Pan American Games in Guadalajara, Mexico.

+Career

 Diaz represented Venezuela at the 2012 Summer Olympics in London, where he competed in the men's 84 kg class.
 He received a bye for the preliminary round of sixteen match, before losing out to Latvia's Armands Zvirbulis, with a three-set technical score (1–0, 0–1, 0–1), and a classification point score of 1–3.

 At the 2016 Olympics, he competed in the men's heavyweight category.
 There, he lost in the second round to Mamed Ibragimov.

+In 2024, he won a bronze medal in men's 125 kg event at the 2024 Pan American Wrestling Championships held in Acapulco, Mexico.
+He competed at the Pan American Wrestling Olympic Qualification Tournament held in Acapulco, Mexico hoping to qualify for the 2024 Summer Olympics in Paris, France.
+He was eliminated in his first match.